 Irregular watering patterns and too much nitrogen cause a calcium deficiency in the plant and this results in blossom-end rot.

 To stop the disease from spreading one needs to remove the diseased fruit.
 There is no need of disposing of the whole plant in this case.

 You can spot blossom end rot by looking out for brown or black spots on the blossom end of the fruit.
 These spots will get bigger as the fruit grows.

 Put simply, blossom end rot is caused by lack of water in the plants, and is easily remedied by watering regularly and never allowing the soil to completely dry out.
-A simple but great resource on blossom end rot can also be found here.

 This is a soil borne fungus that is transmitted to the plant in wet weather.
 It normally affects the stems and the leaves, and can also be picked up during transplanting.